 Northampton Public School Teachers reject Mayor Narkewicz’ Budget

 Hello passionate readers of municipal government happenings.
-Jules, here.
+Blair, here.
 Five meetings have taken place since my last update.
 Though I have attended them, this column focuses on a recent city council meeting in which teachers from the Northampton Association of School Employees gathered en masse in the council chambers to demand the council reject Mayor Narkewicz’ budget which currently, does not include a pay raise for public school teachers.
 Many more things have happened in the chambers over the last month or so, like the council approving the mayor’s request to spend $950,000 on a new cold storage facility to house winter equipment and more.
 I’ll catch you up on all that shortly.
 Thanks for reading.

 On April 18, 2019 the Northampton City Council held its eighth meeting of the year.
 Approximately 125 people attended.
 Councilor Gina-Louise Sciarra (Ward 4) was not present.

 During public comment the city clerk reminded residents that they cannot vote in municipal elections unless they fill out the city census.

 Teachers Reject the Mayor’s Budget

 More than a dozen teachers spoke during public comment, all of whom urged the council to reject the Mayor’s budget unless it includes a raise for public school teachers.
 In an effort to make clear the direness of the situation, many shared their stories of the economic hardship that comes along with being a public school teacher in Northampton and their disappointment with the city and the Mayor for failing to respond to their needs.
 Below are summaries of their comments.

 Andrea Eggito, who teaches at the Ryan Road Elementary School, questioned why the School Committee response to the union’s requests was so delayed.
 She told the council, “Reject this budget.”
 She noted that 80% of award winning Northampton teachers have left the district due to insufficient pay.